akiyamalab/cycpeptppb/README.md

   > Jupyter notebook with an example of prediction (trained weight is required).
 - **cut_ring.py**
   > Divide the main chain of the cyclic peptide into substructures.
+  > The target bonds of division are amide bonds and disulfide bonds.
 - **generate_input.py**
   > Generate prediction model input feature map.
   > In the paper, we used descriptors computed from MOE software, but since MOE is a commercial software, CycPeptPPB implementation on this site used descriptors computed by RDKit.